 The opposition to Renzi is led by Michele Emiliano, the governor of Puglia, Enrico Rossi, the governor of Tuscany, and Roberto Speranza, an influential lawmaker.
-They are supported by such heavyweights as former prime minister Massimo D’Alema and former party leader Pier Luigi Bersani.
+They are supported by former prime minister Massimo D’Alema and former party leader Pier Luigi Bersani.

-Which isn’t wrong per se, but — as I argued here last week — they’re fighting yesterday’s war.
+Which isn’t wrong per se, but — as I argued here last week — they are fighting yesterday’s war.

-Low-income voters, especially in the poorer south, are lost to the political right.
+Low-income voters, especially in the south, are lost to the political right.

-Renzi understands that the Five Star Movement, with its appeal to young, middle-class and urban voters, is a bigger threat to the Democrats.
-Those voters don’t pine for a restoration of the welfare state; they want Italy to finally catch up, in economic and social terms, with the rest of Western Europe.
+Renzi understands that the Five Star Movement, with its appeal to young, middle-class and urban voters, is the bigger threat to the Democrats.
+Its voters don’t pine for a restoration of the welfare state; they want Italy to finally catch up, in economic and social terms, with the rest of Western Europe.